The power of brand storytelling on the national stage

 The Podius brand gift is Appreciating intelligence.
-Not only does civil, civic discourse appreciably grow powerful outcomes, the debate process itself, as promoted by Podius, engenders appreciation for how the respectful dialogue and arguments unfold for a greater truth.
+Not only does civil, civic discourse appreciably grows powerful outcomes, the debate process itself, as promoted by Podius, engenders an appreciation for how the respectful dialogue and arguments unfold for a greater truth.

 We then defined the archetypal personality of Podius as the Hero.
 This isn’t to suggest that Podius runs around saving lives and pounding its chest.
 Rather, the Hero archetype’s desire is “To prove one’s worth through courageous acts,” with a motto of, “Where there’s a will, there’s a way.”
 The hero’s goal is expert mastery in a way that improves the world.
 This archetype helps its audience grow in competence and courage.

 Step 7 of the Story Cycle brand story strategy process mapped the three primary mile markers of the Podius customer journey: brand awareness, adoption and appreciation.
 This is important because you need to understand where your audience is on their buyer journey so you know what brand stories to tell when and where.

 For Podius it comes down to awareness through inbound marketing and its website, adoption through the use of the organization’s funding and guidance to produce stellar debate programs, and appreciation as the Heuristic Heroes spread the word of Podius throughout the nation.